aztekmq/java-review/README.md

 Every lab ships with verbose, reproducible commands so you can launch the scenario and capture JFR + GC logs for the JVM Health Analyzer.
 Use the table below to locate the correct invocation per track, keeping explicit artifact names for side-by-side comparison in classrooms or CI jobs.

-> **Container lab prerequisite:** Run `scripts/build_container_image.sh` once to build the `java-review-container:latest` image with verbose Docker output before executing the A3 command.
-The helper compiles the app, packages the JAR, and emits progress logs for traceability.

 | Lab case | Runtime evidence capture (JFR + GC logs) |
 | --- | --- |
 | Beginner – GC Basics (`B1_gc_basics`) – *intent:* see how a tiny heap triggers frequent collections and how verbose GC logging records each pause. | <code>java -Xms256m -Xmx256m -XX:StartFlightRecording=filename=beginner-b1.jfr,dumponexit=true,settings=profile -Xlog:gc*:file=beginner-b1-gc.log:uptime,time,level,tags -XX:+HeapDumpOnOutOfMemoryError -cp beginner/B1_gc_basics GcBasics</code> |